Guicey Server Pages¶

 .build())

-Template engine name is declared in io.dropwizard.views.ViewRenderer#getConfigurationKey() (same name used in configuration).
+Template engine name is declared in io.dropwizard.views.ViewRenderer#getConfigurationKey()

-Templates support
+Templates support¶

 As dropwizard-views is used under the hood, all templates are always rendered with rest endpoints.
 All these rest endpoints are part of global rest.

-It is recommended to start all view rest with /view/ to make it clearly distinguishable from application rest.
-Also, rest views, related to one GSP application must also start with a common prefix: for example, /view/projectName/ui/...
+from application rest.
+Also, rest views, related to one GSP application must also start

 You need to map required rest prefix in GSP application: